IsDling/EOCprognosis/README.md

 Clinical_OV_label.csv contains id of patients and their survival time and status.

-**Running**
+**Running code**

 You need download the WSIs and clinical data from TCGA-OV.
 You need obtain survival status(0 for alive and 1 for dead) and time of patients in the clinical data.

 And you need execute files in the order as follows to finish EOCSA framework.
 (extract_patches.py->clusterByKmeans.py->split_train_test.py->DCAS.py->DCAS_weighted.py->make10folds.py->cox_lasso_10folds.R)

-**Details:**
+**Details**

 In extract_patches.py, you can use function 'write_path_to_csv' to write the path of WSIs to a csv file and use function 'get_patches' to extract patches from WSIs.